Green muni bonds: Responsible investing in a centuries-old asset class

 - Responsible investing strategies that incorporate municipal bonds may enhance portfolio diversification and offer compelling total return along with direct and measurable environmental and/or social benefits.

-Municipal bonds have a long and colorful history in the U.S., having served as a key financial resource for projects benefiting the public good for over two centuries.
+Municipal bonds have a long and colourful history in the U.S., having served as a key financial resource for projects benefiting the public good for over two centuries.

 New York State issued one of the first notable municipal bonds in 1818, raising $7 million to finance construction of the Erie Canal, which connected the Great Lakes to the Atlantic Ocean by way of the Hudson River.